jazzmonger/Leslie-Dual-Motor-Footswitch-Controller/README.md

 Link to the SainSmart 5V 2-Channel Solid State Relay Board controlled with 5v https://www.amazon.com/dp/B0079WI2ZC?ref=fed_asin_title

-UPDATE: these realy modules only work with SOME leslies that use DC motors.
+UPDATE: these relay modules only work with SOME leslies that use DC motors.
 Most others (147,122,etc) require the non-zero cross version because those motors are INDUCTIVE MOTORS.
 The SSR part numberfor those ends in PL (202-PL).
 The board logic works, all you have to do is replace the 202P relays with the 202PL relays.
 They are the same footprint so they are direct replacements.

 ![image](https://github.com/user-attachments/assets/dd387b88-90e4-41a6-ae7a-23c24b7739c1)